quipa/analytics-demo/README.md

 Porting to other operating systems should be possible:

 * Linux distributions:
-  * Adapt `setup-packages` in Makefile to use OS package manager (`apt`, `yum`, etc.)
+  * Adapt `setup-packages` in `Makefile` to use OS package manager (`apt`, `yum`, etc.)
 * Mac OS:
-  * Adapt `setup-packages` in Makefile to use [MacPorts](https://www.macports.org/) or other ports/package manager
+  * Adapt `setup-packages` in `Makefile` to use [MacPorts](https://www.macports.org/) or other ports/package manager
 * Windows:
   * install POSIX compliant subsystem/runtime ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install), [cygwin](https://cygwin.com/))
-  * adapt `setup-packages` in Makefile to use subsystem package manager
+  * adapt `setup-packages` in `Makefile` to use subsystem package manager

 <a name='justifications'></a>
 ## Project justification

 ### Species choice
 I choose the great xenops as I have a great interest in the Caatinga seasonally dry tropical forest and ornithology.
-While mostly a personal choice, this species is also and interesting in its own right as it is closely associated with both dense Caatinga, while tolerating degraded Caatinga.
+This species is interesting as it is closely associated with both dense Caatinga, while tolerating degraded Caatinga.
+It is also an iconic Caatinga species.

 ### Data choice
 I choose data sources that have worldwide application to demonstrate how the project could be adapted for other target species/taxa.
+Worldclim 2.5 minutes data was selected as compromise between resolution and download time.

 ### Geospatial analysis framework
 This project predominantly uses GRASS GIS, the Python ecosystem, `bash`, `make` and other Linux/UNIX commands (e.g. wget, awk) for geospatial analysis.

 ### GRASS GIS
-GRASS GIS is particularly capable for dealing with raster data which is central in SDMs.
+GRASS GIS is particularly apt for dealing with raster data which is common in SDMs.
 It has good integration with with python and bash, which makes it particularly suited for automated and reproducible data analysis.

 It also provides a good user interface that is useful for interactive data analysis, for protyping batch analysis, and for veryfying batch analysis results